maim-lain/fourelements/book-2/lovescenes.md

 #### Porn magazine:
 - Win all the crab battles on Ember Island then win against Iroh at the prison
-- When you go to your room at the place you can choose to look at the magazine
+- When you go to your room at the palace you can choose to look at the magazine

 <br>